ki11dee/ki11dee.github.io/Phys/MP/G/Tensor.md

 Physically, a tensor is something obeying physical law under the coordinate transformations.
 Energy and mass for example are rank-0 tensor, which are called scalars.
 Force (usually in CM) is rank-1 tensor, which is called vector.
-To be clear, it is $$(1, 0)-$$tensor.
-Bivector is $$(2,0)-$$ tensor. $Conductivity, elasticity, piezoelastic effect, etc. are rank-2 tensor.
-Moment of Inertia, metric tensor, Ricci curvature, symplectic form are $$(0,2)-$$tensor.
+To be clear, it is $$(1, 0)$$-tensor.
+Bivector is $$(2,0)$$-tensor. $Conductivity, elasticity, piezoelastic effect, etc. are rank-2 tensor.
+Moment of Inertia, metric tensor, Ricci curvature, symplectic form are $$(0,2)$$-tensor.

 TBA